Aluminium Metal, Types, Uses, Properties and Rust Aluminium

 What is Aluminium Metal?

-Aluminium is a lightweight, silvery-white metal known for its strength and versatility.
-It is the most abundant metal in the Earth’s crust and the third most common element overall, making it easily accessible and affordable.
+Aluminium is a low-density, metallic white metal valued for its strength and versatility.
+Being the most abundant metal in the Earth’s crust and the third most prevalent element, it is easily accessible and affordable.

-With the chemical symbol Al and atomic number 13, aluminium has found its way into countless industries because of its unique properties.
+With the symbol Al and an atomic number of 13, aluminium has found its way into countless industries because of its unique properties.
 It’s non-toxic, highly conductive, and doesn’t rust like other metals, which makes it incredibly useful in everything from household items to complex aerospace structures.

 Why is Aluminium Important?